 Today, with the far-reaching power of social media, even a slightly below average experience has the potential to influence thousands — or millions — of other consumers.
-Twitter, Facebook, Instagram, WeChat and review sites are overflowing with negative brand comments.
+X, formerly Twitter, Facebook, Instagram, WeChat and review sites are overflowing with negative brand comments.
 Customers and potential customers read them.
 Marketing, care, and social teams need to work together to address them.
 The challenge for the typical siloed organization is that their customer experience is frequently disjointed and slow.

 Imagine a better scenario: a connected, integrated experience across all channels, with a single view of the customer.
-An issue might start with a Twitter rant, quickly move to a DM or chat, transition to a phone call, and end with an e-mail, seamlessly flowing across channels with smooth handoffs and the customer feeling known, respected, and appreciated every step of the process.
+An issue might start with a X, formerly Twitter rant, quickly move to a DM or chat, transition to a phone call, and end with an e-mail, seamlessly flowing across channels with smooth handoffs and the customer feeling known, respected, and appreciated every step of the process.

 Fortunately, this is entirely possible.
 Sprinklr’s platform helps brands create a unified front office, bringing every customer-facing function together in one place with a unified customer ID.
 The result?
 You have one view of your customer and the ability to achieve instant social media engagement, personalized advertising and proactive care.